-The National Institutes of Health (NIH) has made important contributions to treatments that have improved the lives of a great many people with HIV (PWH).
-Although combination antiretroviral therapy (combination ART, or cART) allows PWH to live longer and in better health, it does not cure HIV.
+The National Institutes of Health (NIH) has made important contributions to treatments that have improved the lives of a great many people with HIV.
+Although combination antiretroviral therapy (combination ART, or cART) allows people with HIV to live longer and in better health, it does not cure HIV.
 Investing in research to find a cure for HIV is focused on two broad aims: sustained viral remission and, in the longer term, viral eradication.

 Viral latency and sanctuaries

 Latent HIV reservoirs—small amounts of HIV that persist in people taking ART—present a significant challenge to finding a cure for HIV.
 Latent reservoirs remain in people with HIV when HIV becomes part of the body’s DNA in infected cells.
 Additionally, reservoirs of HIV can be found in certain “sanctuary” sites in the body that allow the virus to hide and be protected from both the immune system and ART.
 To cure HIV, the NIH supports studies to develop novel approaches and treatments that target these HIV reservoirs.

 people with HIV who adhere carefully to treatment with ART can have undetectable levels of HIV in their blood and be durably suppressed.
 These individuals are less likely to experience symptoms and complications and have effectively no risk of transmitting the virus.
 However, latent HIV remains and people must stay on treatment to maintain durable suppression of the virus.